ProxyBO: Accelerating Neural Architecture Search via Bayesian Optimization with Zero-cost Proxies: Preliminary

-\texttt{synflow}~\cite{tanaka2020pruning} optimizes \texttt{snip} to avoid layer collapse when performing parameter pruning.
-While the computation of \texttt{snip} requires a batch of data and the original loss function, \texttt{synflow} computes the product of all parameters as its loss function and thus requires no data.
-The formulation is as follows,
+\texttt{snip}~\cite{lee2018snip} is a saliency metric that approximates the loss change when a certain parameter is removed. \texttt{synflow}~\cite{tanaka2020pruning} optimizes \texttt{snip} to avoid layer collapse when performing parameter pruning.
+While \texttt{snip} that requires a batch of data and the original loss function, \texttt{synflow} computes the product of all parameters as its loss function and thus requires no data.
+The formulations are as follows,

-While both \texttt{snip} and \texttt{synflow} are per-parameter metrics, we extend them to score the entire architecture $x$ following ~\cite{abdelfattah2020zero} as $P(x)=-\sum_{\theta \in \Theta}S(\theta)$, where $\Theta$ refers to all the parameters of architecture $x$.
+where $L_{snip}$ is the loss function of a network, $L_{syn}$ is the product of all parameters, and $\odot$ is the Hadamard product.
+While both \texttt{snip} and \texttt{synflow} are per-parameter metrics, we extend them to score the entire architecture $x$ following~\cite{abdelfattah2020zero} as $P(x)=-\sum_{\theta \in \Theta}S(\theta)$, where $\Theta$ refers to all the parameters of architecture $x$.

-NASWOT~\cite{mellor2021neural} introduces a correlation metric \texttt{jacob\_cov} that captures the activation pattern of a given batch of data.
-We refer to the original paper for the detailed definition of the covariance matrix $K_H$.
-The final score for the entire architecture to minimize is as follows,
+Recent work~\cite{mellor2021neural} introduces a correlation metric \texttt{jacob\_cov} that captures the correlation of activations of different inputs within a network given a batch of data.
+We refer to the original paper for the detailed derivation of the metric.
+The lower the correlation is, the better the network is expected to be.

-The aforementioned three proxies are selected due to two considerations: 1) All of the three proxies can be computed in a relatively short time using at most a batch of data; 2) The proxies have their own properties, i.e., \texttt{jacob\_cov} highlights the activation pattern while \texttt{snip} and \texttt{synflow} are gradient-based proxies of different inputs.
+The three proxies are selected due to two considerations: 1) All of the three proxies can be computed in a relatively short time using at most a batch of data; 2) The proxies have their own properties, i.e., \texttt{jacob\_cov} highlights the activations while \texttt{snip} and \texttt{synflow} are gradient-based proxies of different inputs.